1.

 • Collaboration with community artists, local museums and galleries, and area universities.

-More than 890 Cobb seniors received Fine Arts Diploma Seals in 2022.
+Nearly 1,500 Cobb seniors received Fine Arts Diploma Seals in 2025.
 Requirements include pathway completion in music, dance, theatre, or visual arts, fine arts community service, and performance and exhibition commitments.

 Cobb County Community Sporting EventsAthletics & Activities